Causes of Power Outages

 Types of Power Outages

-You'll always receive a notice from us if we're performing work that might interrupt your service.
+You'll receive a notice from us if we're performing planned work that might interrupt your service.
 For example, we'll turn off the power when we perform maintenance or upgrade equipment.
 Here's our process:

 - We'll let you know a day in advance.